filruzicka/filruzicka.github.io/index.md

 ![Pic](/assets/DTP_photo_small.png)

-I am an evolutionary biologist and independent research fellow at the Institute of Science and Technology Austria, in Vienna.
+I am an evolutionary biologist and independent research fellow at the Institute of Science and Technology Austria.

 I aim to make evolutionary theory and data happy bedfellows.